twho/map-loader-ios/README.md

 ```swift
 let mapLoader = GoogleMapLoader()
 ```
-Note: You need to set API key in AppDelegate.swift before having access to Google Map, see __Supplementals__ for more details.
+- Note: You need to set API key in AppDelegate.swift before having access to Google map, see __Supplementals__ for more details.

 ### Step 2: Insert view to your current view in viewWillAppear() function
 ```swift